JSearUK/Playthroughs/README.md

     - Sort by slot number, highest first.
     - If `enable_locking` is true, Sort by locked status, locked first.
     - If `enable_versioning` is true, Sort by host project version number, lowest first.
+  - A horizontal panel of 1+ buttons:
+    - An icon that opens the Help Guide, which is an on-screen panel offering a brief guide on usage.
+Topics that have been disabled via Dev toggles are not referred to.
+    - If `enable_settings` is true, an icon that opens the Settings Panel.
+This lets the player customise some behaviour according to personal preference.
   - If a Playthrough is selected, a list of save buttons, sorted by most recently changed (unless another sort key is selected).
 All interactive elements in these buttons will append the timestamp of the save to the tooltip.
 Each save button consists of:
     - A background image, found at *.../game/Mods/Playthroughs/gui/slotbackground.png*; this may instead be any displayable, or None.
     - A thumbnail image, showing the gameplay screen just prior to making the save, at the left and vertically centered.
 If the save is from an older version of the host project, and `enable_versioning` is true, the thumbnail will be dimmed and version information will be displayed over its center.